Vaishnavi2306/HikigaiKoiChat/README.md

 - The app integrates with Koi Chat API to provide real-time chat between healthcare professionals.
 - Supports both text messages and media sharing (images, videos).

-2. **Message History**:
-- Chat history is stored locally and can be synced with the server when the network is available.

 ### Optimizations

 - **Firebase Caching**:
 The app uses Firebase's offline capabilities to cache user data for faster access, even when the network is unavailable.

-- **Image Compression**:
-Profile pictures and media are compressed before upload to reduce bandwidth usage.

 ## Usage

 1. **Sign Up / Login**:
-- Users can sign up with their email/password or via Google Sign-In.
+- Users can sign up with their Mobile number.
 Upon successful authentication, they can access the main features of the app.

 2. **Profile Management**:
 - Users can view and edit their profiles.
-Profile pictures are uploaded and stored in Firebase Storage.

 3. **Chat**:
-- Users can communicate in real-time with other healthcare professionals through the integrated chat functionality.
-Chat messages can include images, videos, and text.
+- Users can communicate in real-time with other AI  through the integrated chat functionality.